 Regular attendance and consistent study are the two factors which contribute most to success in college work.
 A college student is expected to attend all sessions of the classes in which he/she is enrolled.
 Failure to attend class can result in a drop or dismissal from class.
-If a student's absences in a specific class exceed the number of hours the class meets per week, the student may be dropped from the class.
+If a student's absences in a specific class exceed the number of hours listed on the attendance contract, the student cannot pass the class.